-From the DAX, it was yet another bullish week for the auto sector.
-Daimler led the way with an 8.8% gain, supported by positive earnings for the 3rd quarter.
-Continental found strong support on Friday to end the week up by 6.13%.
-BMW and Volkswagen saw more modest gains of 2.74% and 1.77% respectively.
-A trend-bucking 1.19% fall on Friday left Volkswagen trailing the pack.
+From the DAX, it was another bearish week for the auto sector.
+Continental and Daimler led the way down, sliding by 10.29% and by 6.44% respectively.
+BMW and Volkswagen saw more modest losses of 3.36% and 2.78% respectively.

-It was also a positive week for the banking sector.
-Deutsche Bank gained 0.85%, with Commerzbank up by 3.02%.
+It was a mixed week for the banking sector, however.
+Deutsche Bank rose by 1.84%, while Commerzbank fell by 2.65%.

 On the VIX Index